client9/client9-website-2017/content/post/20171112-css-system-font-stack-sans-serif-native-v2.md

 ## What's Changed?

-The W3C CSS Fonts 4 draft (https://drafts.csswg.org/css-fonts-4/#system-ui-def) now includes a built-in font `system-ui`.
-It should render using the native san serif font.
+The [W3C CSS Fonts 4 draft](https://drafts.csswg.org/css-fonts-4/#system-ui-def) now includes a built-in font `system-ui`.
+It should render using the native sans-serif font.
+It's implemented in:

 * [Chrome](https://www.chromestatus.com/feature/5640395337760768), since 2017-01, version 56
 * [Safari](https://bugs.webkit.org/show_bug.cgi?id=151493), since 2017-02 but not clear which version

 As of 2017-11, neither Firefox or Microsoft Edge supports this, but I suspect in time they will.

-Due this change:
+Due this change, I'm updating the original font stack as follows:

 * Adding `system-ui` to first position
 * Removing the chrome-specific hack `BlinkMacSystemFont` since it's superseded by `system-ui` and chrome auto-updates